Melanoma metastases: brain and spine

 CT Brain

-There is a large nodular hyperdense well-defined right parietal mass surrounded by vasogenic oedema and promoting local mass effect with compression of the posterior horn of the right lateral ventricle.
+There is a large nodular hyperdense well-defined right parietal mass surrounded by vasogenic edema and causing a local mass effect with compression of the posterior horn of the right lateral ventricle.
 The lesion shows a peripheric and irregular enhancement.
 Other two small similar lesions are identified in the left frontal lobe and in the inferior aspect of the left cerebellar lobe.

 MRI Spine